Archimedes' screw: Design

-The Archimedes screw consists of a screw (a helical surface surrounding a central cylindrical shaft) inside a hollow pipe.
-The screw is usually turned by windmill, manual labor, cattle, or by modern means, such as a motor.
+An Archimedes' screw consists of a screw (a helical surface surrounding a central cylindrical shaft) inside a hollow pipe.
+The screw is usually turned by windmill, manual labour, cattle, or by modern means, such as a motor.
 As the shaft turns, the bottom end scoops up a volume of water.
 This water is then pushed up the tube by the rotating helicoid until it pours out from the top of the tube.

+There are four main types of Archimedes' screw: